GLF Schools

 • Cross-curricular and real life maths links are continuously emphasised to children in a variety of different contexts such as assemblies and foundation subjects.

 Regular CPD is provided to all staff to enable them to successfully deliver the maths curriculum.
-Good practice is shared between teachers and all members of staff are encouraged to continually reflect on their own practice.
-Collaboration with the Surrey Maths Hub provides us with the opportunity to continually refine and develop our maths curriculum using the advice of experienced Maths Specialists.
+Good practice is shared between teachers (both within Cordwalles and across the GLF Trust) and all members of staff are encouraged to continually reflect on their own practice.

 What a 'typical' lesson looks like